 It’s also right by the river for waterside wanderings.
 There’s the big green space on the other side of Giuseppe Mazzini street.
 And you’re in close proximity to the national park, which is an ideal spot for day trips!

-Add all this to the fact that Pisa is small, so you can all be over by the Tower and its accompanying attractions in less than ten minutes, and you’ve got yourself a winning neighbourhood.
+Add all this to the fact that Pisa is small, so you can all be over by the Tower and its accompanying attractions in less than ten minutes, and you’ve got yourself a winning neighborhood.

 Like the rest of town, there are several churches worth a look here, though the more impressive ones are found elsewhere.